Basic concepts#

 \Phi^\dagger = |___|--|___|--|___|--|___|--|___|

 The expectation value of operator \(\hat O\) is calculated as \(\langle\Psi|\hat O|\Psi\rangle\).
-The overlap can be efficiently calculated for any pair of vectors and operator in the MPO form, \(\langle\Phi|\hat O|\Psi\rangle\), provided they are consistent along physical indices.
+The overlap can be efficiently calculated for any pair of vectors and operator in the MPO form, \(\langle\Phi|\hat O|\Psi\rangle\), provided their physical indices are matching.

 # overlap between MPS \Psi and conjugate MPS \Phi^\dagger and MPO \hat O